 1st Place and National Awards Winner at Sony World Photography Awards 2016

-As a photographer devoted to conservation and nature, I am especially glad that such recognition is given to a wildlife photograph taken in Maasai Mara in Kenya, one of the world´s greatest wildlife heritage.
+As a photographer devoted to conservation and nature, I am especially glad that such recognition is given to a wildlife photograph taken in Maasai Mara in Kenya, one of the world’s greatest wildlife heritage.
 The image shows two adult Topis fighting over females and territories on the high plains before sunrise.
-You can read more about both the capture and my approach to conservation photography in World Photography Organisation´s interview with me.

 It is also a honor that my image will be on display at the Sony World Photography Awards Exhibition at Somerset House, London from 22nd April – 8th May.
 I am also thankful for and looking forward to be flown to London to attend the Gala Ceremony on 21st April, and to receive the price; the latest Sony digital imaging equipment.
 Especially for remote controlled wildlife photography it will be interesting to experience the benifits of Sony´s high end digital camera, and what advantage a mirrorless camera can give me.

 The winning image, posted below, is also commended in the Nature & Wildlife category.
 Click on the image to enlarge and see it in 1400px quality.
 Feel free to leave your comments below if you like and do follow my work on Facebook as well.